WICG/attribution-reporting-api/aggregate_key_discovery.md

 #### Pre-declaring aggregation buckets, key-mask, and threshold

 The Attribution Reporting API and Private Aggregation API client describes a [128 bit key space](https://en.wikipedia.org/wiki/Key_size) for assigning _aggregation keys_, which are referred to as _buckets_ when associated with a value.
-This large space gives adtechs flexibility in how they define and use aggregated metrics.
+This large space gives ad techs flexibility in how they define and use aggregated metrics.
 However, at this size, it's infeasible for the aggregation service to output a value for every possible bucket.
-To solve this, we are introducing new mechanisms to an ad tech’s query to limit the output size.
+To solve this, we are introducing new mechanisms to limit the output size.
 At query time, ad techs can:

 * declare a set of buckets to be included in the output.
 This can be an empty set.
 This declaration matches the existing query option in the API.
 * declare a key-mask that specifies the set of key bits ( e.g., `"0…0001111111111"` to represent the rightmost 10 bits of keyspace) that should be included in the output in addition to explicitly pre-declared buckets.